 Q: What can I expect at my eye examination?

-A: A comprehensive eye examination with Dr. Allen involves a thorough assessment of your eye muscles and your ocular health, in addition to your refractive and glasses needs.
+A: A comprehensive eye examination with our eye doctors involves a thorough assessment of your eye muscles and your ocular health, in addition to your refractive and glasses needs.
 We will also be taking digital photos of your retina.
 Other tests like visual fields and OCT (Optical Coherence Tomography) may be performed if indicated.
 You can expect to be in our clinic for 45 minutes to 1 hour, and you will usually have your pupils dilated.
 This will leave your eyesight sensitive to light, and you may have blurry vision up close for 4 to 6 hours.
 Bring sunglasses when you come, as well as your current glasses and contact lenses.
 If you wear contact lenses, come with them in and bring along your glasses, as well as a case for your contacts.

 Q: What conditions can be found with a comprehensive eye examination?